zwbetz-gh/zwbetz/content/blog/kind-words/index.md

 ---

-From a classmate from high school World History class:
+From a classmate in high school World History class:

 > You are rare.
 You actually listen to people then reply accordingly.
 That's why you're going to be so successful in your life.
 Good luck with everything.